bfrankMS/AzStackHCI/Setup/best practices/readme.md

 - Boot Mode - UEFI
 - Enable Virtualization Mode
 - Enable SR-IOV
-- Due to EU regulations your system might be set to run power- and perf- capped: Check and change if required: e.g. System profile | CPU Mode to High or "Virtualization Max Performance" -> refer to your vendors documentation + [Perf tuning for low latency]
+- Due to EU regulations your system might be set to run power- and perf- capped: Check and change if required: e.g. System profile | CPU Mode to High or "Virtualization Max Performance" -> refer to your vendor's deployment guide + [Perf tuning for low latency]
 - Enable secure boot.
 - When having multiple physical NICs + multiple CPUs: You might want to use (fast) PCIe lanes that are served by different CPUs (to split load)